 A: [Chuckle.]
 Well, put it this way: For years, I was simply more enthralled with sweets than finding a sweetheart!
 LOL!
 Then, since late 2001, when I began researching my book SUGAR SHOCK!, much of the time, I badly neglected my social life to complete and later promote my book.
 But I've now re-prioritized, and I'm taking ample time for an active, fulfilling social life.
 So if you know of a man who's fun, funny, full of energy (like I am), and whose fridge isn't packed with sugary junk food, feel free to send him my way?
 Oh, and if he knows what tofu, flax and millet are, that's a big plus!
 [Giggle!]

-bicycling, tennis, photography, meditation, etc., skiing, walking for miles, films (all genres), personal empowerment events, reading novels and non-fiction books, writing essays and blog posts, spinning and having scintillating conversations.
+bicycling, Zumba, tennis, photography, meditation, etc., skiing, walking for miles, films (all genres), personal empowerment events, reading novels and non-fiction books, writing essays and blog posts, spinning and having scintillating conversations.